ETH-NEXUS/snakemake-report-plugin-custom/README.md

 ## Development
 Next, edit the scaffolded code according to your needs In particular, the ReportSettings and Reporter classes in `__init__.py` need to be implemented.
-Then publish the resulting plugin into a github repository.
-The scaffold command also creates github actions workflows that will immediately start to check and test the plugin.
+Then publish the resulting plugin into a GitHub repository.
+The scaffold command also creates GitHub actions workflows that will immediately start to check and test the plugin.

 During development, you can add new dependencies with